Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/1_Software_installation.rst

 Open the terminal and type the following commands to obtain the car code.
 And the code will be placed in the directory "Pi".

-:red:`(Note: Here are two commands.
+:combo:`red font-bolder:(Note: Here are two commands.
 Please execute them in order.)`

 .. code-block:: console